-Suggested Background Reading: "Principles of Neuroscience" by Kandel and Schwartz and Jessell, and "From Neuron to Brain: A Cellular and Molecular Approach to the Function of the Nervous System"(4th Edition) by A. Robert Martin, Bruce G. Wallace, Paul A. Fuchs, John G. Nicholls
+Suggested Background Reading/Experience: "Principles of Neuroscience" by Kandel and Schwartz and Jessell, and "From Neuron to Brain: A Cellular and Molecular Approach to the Function of the Nervous System"(4th Edition) by A. Robert Martin, Bruce G. Wallace, Paul A. Fuchs, John G. Nicholls

 Course Description: The course offers a multidisciplinary approach to the study of the nervous system.
 The class format consists of a combination of formal and informal lectures together with student presentations.
 A major emphasis is made on interactive class discussion.
 The course is demanding and requires active student participation during the class.

 Credits/Class Meetings: 5 semester hours/three 1.5 hour meetings per week for a total of approximately 37 classes.